xparq/sfw/README.md

 ## Use

-1. Load resources (the "skin" spritesheet image, font etc.) via the static `gui::Theme` class, customize the style properties etc.
+1. Load resources (the styling template image, font etc.) via the static `gui::Theme` class, customize the style properties etc.
 2. Create the top-level GUI manager object, connecting it to the SFML window, like: `gui::Main myGUI(window);`.
 3. Create widgets dynamically (with `new`), set their properties, add callbacks etc.
    (Note: the `Main` object's destructor will take care of deleting them.)
-4. Add widgets in the usual fashion, to where they belong (their parent widgets, like layouts, or to the Main object directly).
+4. Add widgets in the usual fashion, to where they belong (their parent widgets, like layouts, or to the `Main` object directly).

 ## Details